The Shockley Semiconductor Laboratory of Beckman Instruments

 of the transistor (John Bardeen, Walter Brattain and William

 Roberts, Victor Jones, and Shockley.

-Horsley stands at far left; Eugene Kleiner is in the
+Horsley stands at far left; That may be the back of Eugene Kleiner in the

 immediate foreground, Robert